zesty-io/zesty-org/guides/javascript-component-libraries.md

 This is a solution where you author component source code which goes through a build step which combines data with the source code and outputs the generated static files.
 These static files are then pushed to a host which serves them to consumers.

-With this strategy usually you will have separate data, code and hosting management (read: third party providers).
+With this strategy usually you will have separate data, code and hosting management (*read*: third party providers).
 Whereas Zesty.io offers both data and hosting management allowing you to pick your choice of code authoring and build steps.

 *e.g. Zesty (data) + Gatsby (code) + GCP Bucket (hosting)*